-Our civil rights practice team has extensive experience and expertise advising governmental entity clients with respect to local, state, and federal civil rights law as well as litigating claims brought under state and federal constitutions and other civil rights statutes such as 42 U.S.C.
-Section 1983, Title VII Civil Rights Act 1965, Age Discrimination Employment Act, as well as the Americans with Disabilities Act.
+Our civil rights practice team has extensive experience defending governmental entities and their officials with respect to alleged violations of local, state, and federal civil rights laws, as well as litigating claims brought under state and federal constitutions and other civil rights statutes such as 42 U.S.C.
+Section 1983, Title VII Civil Rights Act 1965, Age Discrimination Employment Act, and the Americans with Disabilities Act.

-Our group is well-experienced in representing local governmental entities in state and federal courts.
-Our practice team is committed to defending the integrity of the individuals and the local governmental entities in the courtroom, and this is where our practice team's trial experience becomes invaluable.
+Our attorneys have represented numerous townships, counties, and other local governmental entities and individuals in these actions.
+Our commitment is to defend the integrity of the individual and the local governmental entity, and this is where our team’s trial experience is invaluable.

 Admiral Insurance Company